A Travel Price Comparison for Families, Couples, and Backpackers Riga vs. Geneva for Nightlife, Backpackers, Attractions, and Food

 Geneva

-Riga is a world class party destination.
+The nightlife in Riga is well established with world renowned clubs and venues.
 Despite being a small city, this capital has gained a reputation for its party atmosphere.
 The historic center comes to life in the evenings, particularly between Wednesdays and Saturdays.
 The area is compact enough that you can walk from club to club and prices are reasonable.

-With a handful of venues, visitors can find a fairly lively vibe in Geneva.
+If you're looking for night time activities Geneva has a few options to choose from.
 During the day the city is all business, but at night the professionals, interns, students, and NGO workers all come together to enjoy a drink at a bar or dance at one of the city's diverse clubs.

 Is Riga or Geneva Better for its Old Town?